iterative/dvcyaml-schema/README.md

 #### Visual Studio Code (with [YAML Extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml)):

+If you have installed YAML extension, it'll automatically fetch the latest dvcyaml-schema, and should work out of the box.

-Add the following to your settings:
+But you can specify explicitly as well by adding following contents to your settings:

 ```json
 {